Whole Body Donation in the United States

 How does your faith or religious denomination affect donating your body to science?

-Basically it should not affect this decision at all.
-Most religions widely accept the practice of body donation as an ethical decision.
-The practice is approved by the Protestant faith, the Catholic faith, and reformed Jewish religious leaders.
+It should not affect this decision at all.
+Most religions widely accept the practice of body donation as a personal and ethical decision.